hth313/ladybug/doc/reference.rst

 Stack operations
 ================

 The integer stack shares the stack with the ordinary floating point stack.
 As integers larger than 56 bits will not fit in a stack register, extra storage on the side (the I/O buffer) is used to keep track of the extra bits.
-The Programmer's module provides a set of instructions that duplicate already existing stack manipulation operations, but that takes the stack and the extra needed storage in account.
+Ladybug provides a set of instructions that duplicate already existing stack manipulation operations, but that takes the stack and the extra needed storage in account.

 .. hint::
    If you are working with a word size of 56 and less, you can actually use the corresponding built in stack manipulation instructions intended for floating point numbers instead.
 This is especially useful in a program as they are one byte instructions compared to two for the integer counterparts.